The Youth Employment Evidence and Gap Map

 Welcome to our Evidence and Gap Map (EGM) – the world’s largest mapping resource that shows the global evidence base on what works to improve youth skills, employment and job quality.

 If you’re helping young people to find meaningful employment, we hope it will be a useful tool to find where evidence exists and where there are gaps.
 Please scroll down for more information about how to use the map.
+To find out more about the EGM, listen to our podcast hosted by our CEO, Anna Smee with Howard White, CEO of the Cambell Collaboration and Chris Goulden, our Director of Impact and Evidence.

 Why we need an Evidence and Gap Map